 One important point of novelty is that enrichment aspects might be associated with individual trajectory points, segments (i.e., sub-trajectories which are part of a larger trajectory), a whole trajectory, or the moving objects that are generating the trajectories (e.g., an individual).
 For instance, weather conditions might get associated with trajectory segments, thus indicating the weather conditions that the objects associated with those segments encountered.
 Some Points of Interest might get associated with a trajectory stop segment, thus indicating the point of interest that the object associated with such segment visited during their stay.
 A move segment, i.e., part of a trajectory during which its object moved, might be enriched with the transportation means used to move.
 Personal data can be associated with the moving object (e.g., gender, social media profile, etc.).

 The semantic enrichment demonstrator is therefore focused on building such semantically enriched trajectories in the context of the MobiDataLab project.
-The demonstrator has been derived from MAT-Builder (Pugliese et al. 2022) a tool developed by CNR to semantically enrich trajectories.
+The demonstrator has been derived from the MAT-Builder system, which in turn is the result of several research works: